 Want to choose the program that opens when you click an email address in Mozilla Firefox or even use web-based email automatically?
-Find out below how to change the default email program in Firefox.
+Find out here how to set the default email program in Firefox.

 First, an Invitation from Emperor Elagabalus to Dinner

 What an honor!
 So you go, you see, and you sit.

 Half way through the banquet, you find yourself slouching, uncomfortably, under the table—and you took barely a sip of the wine!

 Now, this information comes to us by way of the entirely untrustworthy Historia Augusta and is itself probably nothing but hot air.

 Either way, want to inflate your chances of Firefox launching the right email program—or even the right email service on the web—when you click on an email address?
 Please, come, sit down and see: